 City of Arts, Valencia © Spanish Tourist Board

-The impressive, futuristic landscape of the City of Arts and Science covers a vast area, rising out of a man-made lake in what was formerly the bed of the River Turia, and encompasses various attractions, accessed along a magnificent arched walkway overhung with an array of flowering aromatic plants and shrubs.
-The city consists of five areas: the Hemisferic, containing the IMAX cinema and other digital projections; the Umbracle, a landscaped viewing and parking area; the Principe Felipe Science Museum, dedicated to interactive science; the Oceanografico, the largest aquarium in Europe, housing more than 500 marine species; and the Palau de lest Arts Reina Sofia, which hosts opera, theatre and music performances.
-The cost of exploring the whole 'city' is considerable but well worth the expense; the exhibitions and various features are stimulating, educational and entertaining and the beautiful, otherworldly architecture makes you feel as though you are in a sci-fi movie.
+The impressive, futuristic landscape of the City of Arts and Science covers a vast area, rising out of a man-made lake in what was formerly the bed of the River Turia.
+It encompasses various attractions accessed along a magnificent arched walkway, overhung with an array of flowering aromatic plants and shrubs.
+The city consists of five areas: the Hemisferic, containing the IMAX cinema and other digital projections; the Umbracle, a landscaped viewing and parking area; the Principe Felipe Science Museum, dedicated to interactive science; the Oceanografico, the largest aquarium in Europe, housing more than 500 marine species; and the Palau de lest Arts Reina Sofia, which hosts opera, theatre, and music performances.
+The cost of exploring the whole 'city' is considerable but well worth the expense.
+The exhibitions and various features are stimulating, educational, and entertaining, and the beautiful, otherworldly architecture makes you feel as though you are in a sci-fi movie.
 It is Valencia's most celebrated modern tourist attraction and a must-see for visitors.
-The city requires a whole day of your attention if you want to experience everything, and there are some great restaurants for refueling and resting in between attractions.
-Even if you don't enter a single building strolling around and admiring the exteriors is very rewarding.
+The city requires a whole day of your attention if you want to experience everything, and there are some great restaurants to rest and refuel.

 Address: 7 Autopista del Saler